medievallibraries/latin-writers/README.md

 identifier:    # unique identifier created using https://shortunique.id
 title:         # writer's name
 order:         # abbreviation for religious order (OSB, OSA, etc.)
 subtype:       # 'published' for a person whose works circulated in the Middle Ages under their name, rendered in small caps
                # 'ghost' for bibliographical ghosts, rendered in quotes
 not-british: true     # = for a writer mistakenly thought in the past to have British connections, marked †
 british-career: true  # = for a writer not born in British Isles but active there, marked ‡
 death:         # date of death
 description:   # short label shown before references
+sameAs:        # designating a ghost entry/attribution as being identical to another entity
+  label:           # name to be displayed
+  url:             # relevant link (for now to Mirabile)
 repertories:   # structured short references to repertories, formatted using `layouts/writer.html
   - BaleIndex:         # https://archive.org/details/mmanecdotaoxonie09oxfouoft
   - BaleCatalogus:     # https://catalog.hathitrust.org/Record/010824840